|TIM VAN DE VEN||STEVE FALL||LUCY DI SANTO||ATOM PERCY|

-Propelled by a desire to rekindle a fulfilling musical partnership and motivated by a lingering feeling that they had some unfinished business to take care of, 90s alternative rock band Acid Test have reformed and are set to release a powerful, delightfully raw and insistent new six-song EP called “Jus’ Rite”.
+Propelled by a desire to rekindle a fulfilling musical partnership and motivated by a lingering feeling that they had some unfinished business to take care of, 90s alternative rock band Acid Test have reformed and have released a powerful, delightfully raw and insistent new six-song EP called “Jus’ Rite”.

 Twenty-five years after the release of their major label debut album Drop (Sire/Warner), the wizened and revitalized band, comprised of original members Lucy Di Santo (vocals), guitarist Steve Fall, keyboardist/producer Adam (Atom) Percy, and new drummer Tim van de Ven are picking up from where they left off.